 In 1997, when Google was launched, I was one of the first to praise it.
-Its minimalistic interface, convincing results, absence of distractions, all of that made it a gateway to the world’s knowledge.
-I had spotted how powerful that tool way before it became universally used.
+Its minimalistic interface, convincing results, absence of distractions, are what all made it a gateway to the world’s knowledge.
+I had spotted how powerful that tool, long before it became universally used.

 Then all the other engines, by our fault, finally disappeared.
 The little that was left was not worth much.
 They finally went belly up for good.
 We know the result: 92% share (and still, the 8 remaining per cent include access by third-party applications that shouldn’t be counted).

 But here, I found one.
 Duckduckgo (see above), yet another American search engine, does at least as well and even allows you to find different topics than those found with Google.

 I know it’s a lost battle from day one, for people will say…